saitaiky/notebook/docs/docs/container-orchestration/kubernetes/architecture/services/index.md

 ### Ingress

-Kubernetes Ingress (Final way to that traffic can get inside your cluster.
-Sai: take later)

 You can also use Ingress to expose your Service.
 Ingress is not a Service type, but it acts as the entry point for your cluster.
 It lets you consolidate your routing rules into a single resource as it can expose multiple services under the same IP address.

 ## Create a NodePort